 Scholarly Commons Citation

 Thomas, John R., "The Responsibility of the RuleMaker: Comparative Approaches to Patent Administration Reform" (2002).
 Georgetown Law Faculty Publications and Other Works.
-Paper 309.
+309.